In this article

 Whichever method you choose to calculate your business vehicle deduction, it’s important that you have an accurate way to track both mileage and business expenses.

-Ramp’s comprehensive expense management software can help with both, giving you mileage tracking, recordkeeping, expense reporting, and more in a single platform:
+Ramp’s comprehensive expense management software helps with both, providing mileage tracking, recordkeeping, expense reporting, and more in a single platform.
+Here are a few ways Ramp can help:

 • Accurate mileage calculations: Ramp integrates directly with Google Maps, making it easier than ever to accurately track and log mileage